Scholarships Available

 - Preference to students attending a college or university that accepts federal funds and is covered by Title IX of the Education Amendments of 1972

-One, nonrenewable scholarship to a graduating senior from Grant High School.
+To be awarded to a graduating senior from Grant High School

 - Preference to a well-rounded, deserving student, who has interests besides academics, and who although perhaps not at the top of the class, shows potential for academic success and good citizenship